 God will bless you when you cheerfully work under the umbrella of authority.
 God will also bless your husband with wisdom as you seek his direction.
-In him you will find reassurance when you are unsure of the next facet of your only to God."
-Although this may be true in a sense, the attitude is all wrong.
-An independent attitude may spark feelings of rebellion in others that ignite into fire, destroying
+In him you will find reassurance when you are unsure of the next facet of your ministry.

-There is safety in submission to authority. ministry.
 Include your husband in your decisions and plans.
 You may find that he is more interested and willing to be a part of your ministry than you imagined.